-ATHEXCSD has a Physical Security Policy in place, which has been created by the Information Security Division and HR, with the assistance of a technical consultant, and approved by the Information Security Committee.
+ATHEXCSD has a Physical Security Policy in place, which has been created by the information security department and HR, with the assistance of a technical consultant, and approved by the management team (not by the board).

-The Information Security Division reports directly to the CTO.
-The head of the Information Security Division (CISO) participates in and is the main link with the Information Security Committee.
-The Information Security Committee is responsible for the approval of the physical and information security policies.
-The Information Security Committee has 8 members, including the CFO, CTO, COO, HR Director, Data Protection Officer, IT Directors (2 members) and the CISO.
-Senior management are responsible for the compliance with security policies, while the Information Security Division is responsible for the implementation of the policies.
-The Committee supervises, reviews, and approves the policy.
+The information security team consists of 4 members, and reports into a dedicated information security management committee that approves the physical and cyber security policies and framework on an annual basis and following any changes.
+The committee has 8-9 members, including the CFO, CTO, COO, CRO, HR manager, Data Protection Officer, a member of the legal team and a representative of information security.
+Senior management are responsible for the compliance with security policies, while the information security unit is responsible for the implementation of the policies.
+The committee supervises, reviews, and approves the policy.